Place of activity of Brother Klaus and Dorothee Wyss

 Flüeli-Ranft

-Flüeli-Ranft is home to the memorial to Niklaus von Flüe, also known as Brother Klaus.
-Located directly on the Way of St. James, this place of power has an intense, magical and serene aura.
+The memorial to Niklaus von Flüe, also known as Brother Klaus, is located in Flüeli-Ranft.
+Located directly on the Way of St. James, this place of power has an intense, mystical and serene aura.
 A gem of mysticism, spirituality and nature.

 Niklaus von Flüe was born in 1417.
 After a successful life in work, family and society, at the age of 50 he moved to the nearby Ranft, a hillside terrace in the Melchaatobel near Flüeli in the canton of Obwalden.
 He lived there for 20 years, praying, fasting, reflecting and receiving more and more visitors.
 The wooden hermitage is nestled between steep hills.